9mat/CarND-Vehicle-Detection/writeup_template.md

 Another improvement would be the handling of multiple vehicles, especially when they block each other. `scipy.ndimage.measurements.label()` does take into account the time-dimension and assign separate labels if in a certain prior frame the vehicles do not block each other.
 Speed and location tracking could improve the this task significantly.

-Tracking vehicles going oposite direction could be important in certain situations (when the road is narrow and there is no barrier), and it requires a different strategy in terms of thresholding and time-integrating the heatmaps.
+Tracking vehicles going opposite direction could be important in certain situations (when the road is narrow and there is no barrier), and it requires a different strategy in terms of thresholding and time-integrating the heatmaps.